-As you may remember, Gartner proclaimed open-source solutions “good enough” for data integration (extract, transform, and load, to be exact), and a bit later has mentioned (at last!) open-source data integration and BI vendors in its Magic Quadrant, thus admitting that open-source solutions can be mature enough to meet enterprise requirements.
+As you may remember, in October, Gartner proclaimed open-source solutions “good enough” for BI, and a bit later has mentioned (at last!) open-source data integration vendors in its Magic Quadrant, thus admitting that OSS can be mature enough to meet enterprise requirements.

 The two studies—by Third Nature and Gartner—brilliantly compliment each other.